Donate

 Font Size

-Big Tech censorship has kicked into high gear just in time for the 2024 elections.
+Big Tech censorship never takes a fall break, and has kicked into high gear just in time for the 2024 elections.

 Google-owned YouTube, Amazon, TikTok, Meta-owned Facebook, Microsoft-owned LinkedIn and X all cracked down on free speech — especially election-related content — during the month of September.
 X suspiciously targeted a former President Donald Trump-affiliated account just before the presidential debate, while Facebook and Amazon Alexa displayed explicit pro-Vice President Kamala Harris bias.
 YouTube was busy censoring content about Christian persecution and Jan.
 6, while LinkedIn continued to enforce COVID-19 groupthink.
 And over at TikTok, the Communist Chinese government-tied app dubiously removed an exposé about Orwellian digital IDs.